-Scholarship, until recent times, was seen as a trilogy of teaching, research and community service and four functions of scholarship were clearly identified, i.e., discovery, integration, application and dissemination of knowledge.
-These days, however, entrepreneurship has been added as a core function of world class universities.
+Until recent times, scholarship was seen as a trilogy of teaching, research and community service.
+Four functions of scholarship were clearly identified, i.e., discovery, integration, application and dissemination of knowledge.
+However, entrepreneurship has been added as a core function of world class universities.
 Scholars are now expected to promote the entrepreneurial spirit in students and the society.
-Nevertheless, research is central to these activities, in so far as effective teaching is based on research outcome while effective participation in community service and knowledge-oriented business enterprises is also based on research outcomes.
+Nevertheless, research is central to these activities, in so far as effective teaching is based on research outcomes, while effective participation in community service and knowledge-oriented business enterprises is also based on research outcomes.